 Reason 3: My first Mothers Day as mama to Evie Wilder is just around the corner, and my husband will be baking a batch for a very special Sunday brunch.
 Just the three of us munching eggs, bacon, and buhskuts.
 Oh so grateful.

 So without further ado, a flakey buttery low carb version of a very British staple.
+They’re perfect for a summer treat, enjoyed with fresh berries and my favorite Living Cultures Superfoods yogurt (yum).
 Enjoy every bite, and know these were created with love.
 I hope you feel that love as much as I do.
 Hugs and happy Mothers Day to all of you mamas out there.
 Let’s be real, every day is our day ♡

 WHAT YOU NEED: